Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Scientists discovered world's oldest clam, killing it in the process.
-"Ming the Mollusk" was 507 years old. #RIP
+Scientists discovered the world’s oldest clam, killing it in the process.
+“Ming the Mollusk” was 507 years old. #RIP

 Abraham Lee Shakespeare was an American who won a $30 million lottery jackpot, receiving $17 million after taxes in 2006.
-In 2009, his family declared him missing, and in January 2010 his body was found buried under a concrete slab in the backyard of an acquaintance.
+In 2009, his family declared him missing, and in January 2010, his body was found buried under a concrete slab in the backyard of an acquaintance.

-A 12-year-old, Jasmine Roberts, spearheaded a study that revealed 70% of the time ice at a fast food restaurant is dirtier than their toilet water.
+A 12-year-old, Jasmine Roberts, spearheaded a study that revealed 70% of the time, ice at a fast food restaurant is dirtier than their toilet water.

-Until 2006 U2 paid no tax in Ireland due to an exemption for artists.
+Until 2006, U2 paid no tax in Ireland due to an exemption for artists.
 When the exemption was capped at $315,000, the band moved its accounts to the Netherlands, rather than face a multi-million tax bill for album sales and royalties.

 Terrell Owens supposedly tried to kill himself by taking 35 painkillers.